isaiahthedev/bmi-calculator/README.md

 Explore the BMI chart to gain insights into your health and well-being.
 Use this tool to make informed decisions about your fitness journey.

-Experience the BMI Calculator today and take a step towards a healthier you!
+Check your BMI today and take a step towards a healthier you!